Burns Night in London 2017

 B&H Burns Night party

 There’s nothing quite as quintessentially English as celebrating another culture’s national day slightly more fervently than your own.
 You know, just so they don’t feel bad and such.
-Which explains why the fine chaps at Bourne & Hollisgsworth are putting on a Burns Night party, complete with a whisky tasting session, a five-course banquet, the addressing of the haggis, The Selkirk Grace, and live ceilidh dancing.
+Which explains why the fine chaps at Bourne & Hollingsworth are putting on a traditional Burns Night in London, complete with a whisky tasting session, a five-course banquet, the addressing of the haggis, The Selkirk Grace, and live ceilidh dancing.

 Details: 25th January | Bourne & Hollingsworth Buildings, 42 Northampton Road, EC1R 0HU | £25-£110